KidPudel/Iggy-s-Vault/blender shortcuts.md

 - .: choose transform pivot point
 - t: in graph editor choose interpolation mode
 - shift+e: adds a F-curve extrapolation like cyclic animation
+- "\`": view options like focus on selected object
+- shift+s: snap options (like move cursor to selected objects )
+- alt+n: normals setting (like flipping normals to see inside instead of outside)